-The brothers constantly alluded to advice given by their pappy.
+The brothers constantly alluded to advice given them by their pappy.
 It added to the laid-back humor: "Flattery is like perfume.
 It's okay to smell it, but don't swallow it."

-The Mavericks were born penniless and with an aversion to work.
+Bret and Bart were born penniless and with an aversion to work.
 Fortunately, they were good poker players.

 James Garner left the show after 3 seasons.
 He was involved in a lawsuit against Warner Brothers, which he won.
 Roger Moore as cousin Beau (named after Pappy) appeared in 14 episodes in season 4.
 Robert Colbert as younger brother Brent was in 2 episodes.
 Jack Kelly was the only Maverick left by season 5, which consisted of 13 episodes.
 Roy Huggins, the show's creator, left after the second season.